 After high school I choose to return to Bethel, to attend their School of Supernatural Ministry.
 Yes, I was going to “Hogwarts” for Christians.
 I didn’t even apply for any “real” schools like all my friends did.
 I knew exactly where I was supposed to be and I went.

 Theologically this was a very significant time for me.
 Yes, I learned a lot about the supernatural, and yes, I do believe that the gifts of the Spirit are for today.
-I don’t talk about it much but this is still a very important part of my relationship with God.
+I don’t talk about it much, but this is still part of my relationship with God.
 But most of all, at Bethel I was taught to “think again” about who God is and what the Gospel means for today.
 In short, I learned to question everything.
-I’ve always been inquisitive, but now I was free to be inquisitive about God, to ask question and seek answers.
+I’ve always been inquisitive, but now I was free to be curious about God, to ask questions and seek answers.

 And I have not slowed down in this resolve.
 The Gospel remains the primary interest in my writing and my theology.
-It is likely the primary theme of my writing, that God is truly good and the Gospel is really good news.
+It is likely the central theme of my writing: God is truly good and the Gospel is really good news.

-I feel like I am doing what I was born to do when I pick up a tough book of theology, when I engage with a great thinker of the past.
-This journey lead me to a deep appreciation of the universal Church and its many fascinating thinkers.
+I feel like I am doing what I was born to do when I pick up a tough book of theology when I engage with a great thinker of the past.
+This journey led me to a deep appreciation of the universal Church and its many fascinating thinkers.